 As you can tell, comparing these two beautiful cities in Japan is no easy task.
 In the end, Tokyo edges out Osaka and becomes the better city to visit.
 However, if possible, we recommend that you visit both cities because they both have plenty to offer.

-The main difference is that Tokyo is bigger and better in general.
+The main difference is that Tokyo is bigger and better in when it comes to modern amenities.
 However, that comes with some cons, such as a more intense atmosphere and higher prices.
 Osaka is generally more laid-back (in Japanese terms), which is probably plenty for most!

 Whichever city you decide to go to, I’m sure you’ll have a good time.